 Anxiety in Youth

 Anxiety triggers something called the “fight-flight-freeze” response (F3).
-This automatic response affects our thoughts, body, and behaviors.
+This automatic response affects our thoughts, body, and behaviours.
 When faced with a potential threat, your thoughts focus on the danger, your body revs up to help protect you, and you take action (fight, flight, or freeze).
-For example, imagine that you’re out walking your dog and a skunk pops out of the bushes.
+Imagine that you’re out walking your dog and a skunk pops out of the bushes.
 You have thoughts about the skunk such as “What if it sprays us?” which helps you identify the potential danger.
 Your body also reacts (heart beats faster, muscle tense up) to help you get prepared to protect yourself.
-And, you take action, such as remaining very still and hoping the skunk doesn’t notice you (freeze) or running away (flight).
+Then, you take action, such as remaining very still and hoping the skunk doesn’t notice you (freeze) or running away (flight).
 As you can see, anxiety protects you.
 In fact, without it, we’d be extinct!

 - Happens a lot

 - Stops you from doing fun and important things like going to school dances or parties, making friends or dating, getting your homework done, getting a job or your driver’s license.

 You can start learning about your own anxiety by taking this quiz.
 Then, check out the MindShift CBT app for helpful tools that work!
 It’s also important to reach out to others for help.
 Talk to a trusted adult (ie. parents, family members) or your family doctor.
 Or, get some support from a mental health professional (like your school counsellor, a psychologist or a psychiatrist).